WordPress 4.9 Update Changes

 Also uncontroversial is an autosave feature to capture code or designs that users forget to preserve while working.

 WordPress has also revealed progress on “Gutenberg”, a new editing tool coming to a future release.
-Gutenberg is billed as a major upgrade as it introduces the notion of “blocks” that will replace shortcodes, custom HTML, or hidden features that allow the embedding of different content.
+Gutenberg is a major upgrade as it introduces the notion of “blocks”.
+That will replace shortcodes, custom HTML, or hidden features that allow the embedding of different content.

-The reply did not answer the question directly, as follows:
+The reply did not answer the question directly about WordPress 4.9, as follows:

 The goal of Gutenberg is not to put anyone out of business.
 It’s to evolve WordPress so there’s more business to be had in the future, for everyone.